pikalabikes/website/src/README.md

 ## Developer documentation

-The website is built with [Astro](https://astro.build) as a statically-generated site.
+The website is built with [Astro](https://astro.build) as a statically-generated site and hosted on GitHub Pages.
 The build runs in the GitHub Action configured inside `.github/workflows`.

 The development build is served on the `/website` path.
 Refer to Astro documentation for how to develop locally.